Overview

 Getting There

-- Bus: Translink Metro services 94, 600A and 600B run from Donegall Square (City Hall) to Holywood Exchange, passing the Quarter via the SSE Arena and Titanic Belfast.
+- Bus: Translink Metro services 94, 600A and 600B run from the city centre, passing the SSE Arena and Titanic Belfast.

-- Rail: Titanic Quarter (Bridge End) station on the Belfast‑Bangor line provides a quick link from Lanyon Place.
+- Rail: Titanic Quarter station (also known as Bridge End) on the Belfast–Bangor line offers a quick link from Lanyon Place.

-- Glider: The G2 rapid‑transit line terminates at the Quarter, offering a fast, frequent service from the city centre.
+- Glider: The G2 rapid-transit line terminates at the Quarter, providing a fast service from the city centre.

-- Car: On‑street parking is limited; the nearby NCP City Quays multi‑storey car park and the Titanic Quarter Car Park (pay‑and‑display) provide paid spaces.
-Free on‑site parking is available at the Belfast Harbour Marina for visitors arriving by boat.
+- Car: On-street parking is limited.
+The NCP City Quays multi-storey car park and the Titanic Quarter Car Park provide paid spaces.
+Free on-site parking is available at Belfast Harbour Marina for visitors arriving by boat.

-- Airport: George Best Belfast City Airport is a 5‑10 minute drive; Belfast International Airport is about 30 minutes away.
+- Airport: George Best Belfast City Airport is a 5–10 minute drive away; Belfast International Airport is approximately 30 minutes away.

 Opening Hours & Tickets

-- Titanic Belfast operates seasonal hours; the last admission is 1 hour 40 minutes before closing.
+- Titanic Belfast: Operates seasonal hours.
+Last admission is 1 hour 40 minutes before closing.
 Check the official site for the current timetable.

 Admission Fees